MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 2. Your account is not listed in the **Users** tab of the data source within the gateway configuration.
 You need to get with the administrator of the gateway to be added to that list.
 3. Your Power BI Desktop file has multiple data sources within it and not all of those data sources are configured with the gateway.
 You need to have each data source defined with the gateway for the gateway to show up within Scheduled Refresh.

-### Error: The received uncompressed data on the gateway client has exceeded limit
+### Error: The received uncompressed data on the gateway client has exceeded the limit

 The exact limitation is 10 GB of uncompressed data per table.
 If you are hitting this issue, there are good options to optimize and avoid the issue.
 In particular, reducing the use of highly repetitive, long string values and instead using a normalized key or removing the column (if not in use) helps.